wdecoster/NanoPlot/README.md

   -h, --help            show this help message and exit
   -q QUALITY, --quality QUALITY  Filter on a minimum average read quality score
   -l LENGTH, --length LENGTH Filter on a minimum read length
+  --headcrop HEADCROP   Trim n nucleotides from start of read
+  --tailcrop TAILCROP   Trim n nucleotides from end of read